C3 Cross Training

 1. A Bible (we recommend the NIV translation, but whatever you have and will read is fine; or, you can ask for a free Bible at C3 or look up any section online at youversion.com)

-2. A journal for writing down your thoughts (see the Helpful Hints section below for tips on journaling)
+2. A journal for writing down your thoughts.

 3. A pen or pencil